Bellevue-based rocket champions finish second at Farnborough’s international competition

 But the rocket flight wasn’t the only thing that counted.
 Teams also had to exercise their public speaking skills, giving presentations on their rocket’s unique design elements to a panel of judges.
 That accounted for 40% of their overall score, while their final rocket flight made up the remaining 60%.

-Newport Rocket Club president Rose Liu wrote in an email that the team received the highest score out of all teams for its presentation to the judges, with mostly everything going according to plan after weeks of nonstop practices and rehearsals.
+Newport Rocket Club President Rose Liu wrote in an email that the team received the highest score out of all teams for its presentation to the judges, with mostly everything going according to plan after weeks of nonstop practices and rehearsals.

 “We printed posters which we thought would stick to the wall, but they didn’t stick.
 Other than that, everything went as planned,” she wrote.